Idlib insurgency: 2020

-On 8 May, Syrian government forces captured two members of Jaysh al-Ahrar in Idlib near the border between Syrian government-held territory and countryside frontlines with the rebels.
+On 8 May, Syrian government forces captured two members of Jaysh al-Ahrar in Idlib near the border between the Syrian government-held territory and countryside frontlines with the rebels.

-On 21 May, an HTS leader was targeted by an Improvised explosive device planted below his vehicle, killing him instantly.
+On 21 May, an HTS leader was targeted by an improvised explosive device planted below his vehicle, killing him instantly.

-On 27 May, the Turkish Ministry of Defense announced the death of a Turkish soldier by an explosion in the Aleppo-Latakia Highway in northwestern Idlib.
+On 27 May, the Turkish Ministry of Defense announced the death of a Turkish soldier by an explosion on the Aleppo-Latakia Highway in northwestern Idlib.
 A convoy of Turkish military vehicles and opposition factions was targeted by an IED, Turkish helicopters evacuated the wounded to Al-Rayhaniyyah.

-On 29 May, Hayat Tahrir al-Sham raided the house of a former Jund al-Aqsa commander and killed him in front of his family, then disposed his body in an unknown location.
-On the same day a Christian civilian was kidnapped in Al-Ya’qubiya for unknown reasons by unidentified persons.
+On 29 May, Hayat Tahrir al-Sham raided the house of a former Jund al-Aqsa commander, killed him in front of his family and disposed his body at an unknown location.
+On the same day, a Christian civilian was kidnapped in Al-Ya’qubiya for unknown reasons by unidentified persons.

-On 5 June, an attack on a Turkish Army Ambulance left two Turkish soldiers were killed, on the Idlib-Sarmin Highway in Idlib Governorate.
+On 5 June, an attack on a Turkish Army ambulance killed two Turkish soldiers on the Idlib-Sarmin Highway in Idlib Governorate.

-On 14 June, a drone targeted a vehicle killing two jihadist leaders, one Jordanian and one Yemeni national, both were leaders Al-Qaeda affiliated group, Guardians of Religion Organization.
-The Syrian Observatory for Human Rights hinted that the attacking drone could be an American UAV.
+On 14 June, a drone targeted a vehicle killing two jihadist leaders, one Jordanian and one Yemeni national, both leaders of an Al-Qaeda-affiliated group, Guardians of Religion Organization.
+The Syrian Observatory for Human Rights hinted that the attacking drone could have been an American drone.

-On 15 June, unknown assailants targeted and killed a leader of 'Jaysh Al-Suqur' a Turkish-backed rebel group on Idlib part of the National Liberation Front.
+On 15 June, unknown assailants targeted and killed a leader of Jaysh Al-Suqur, a Turkish-backed rebel group in Idlib tgatwas part of the National Liberation Front.
 Another rebel leader was injured in the attack.

 On 26 June, fighting between HTS and Hurras al Din took place in Kafr Rohin and Ma’artin left 19 fighters killed in Idlib, 12 from Guardians of Religion Organization and 7 from HTS.

-On 18 August two US MQ-9 Reapers combat drones were lost over Idlib, Syria.
-According to US officials both drones collided and crashed.
-However video images show one of the drones already on fire before crashing and an explosion in the air will hint that at least one of the drones was shot down by Turkish-backed rebels or Turkish forces.
+On 18 August, two US MQ-9 Reapers combat drones were lost over Idlib.
+According to US officials, both drones collided and crashed.
+However, video images show one of the drones already on fire before crashing and an explosion in the air hinted that at least one of the drones had been shot down by Turkish-backed rebels or Turkish forces.